elkie1991gaming/qb-medicalrun/README.md

 you could have this as a side job for your EMS on a normal server just change the job in the config to the name of your ems job

 ***Features***

-Change Job in the config
+1)Change Job in the config
-Change fuel type in the config just to make life abit easier for people
+2)Change fuel type in the config just to make life abit easier for people

 **Installation**